soniayangcs/Movie-Regressions/README.md

 # Project-3.-Movie-Regressions
-Project 3: Movie regression modesls to predict the effects of different attributes on box performances and verification that descriptor can be used as a predictor of movie performance.
+Project 3: Movie regression models to predict the effects of different attributes on box performances and verification that descriptor can be used as a predictor of movie performance.

 ## Members
 * Chris